GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/managed-focus/index.md

 ---
 layout: post
-title: Manually check user's focus is directed to new content
+title: The user's focus is directed to new content added to the page
 description: |
-  Learn about managed-focus audit.
+  Learn how to make changes in your web app's state understandable to screen reader users by moving focus to newly added content.
 date: 2019-05-02
+updated: 2019-09-19
 web_lighthouse:
   - managed-focus
 ---